MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

    Notice the `Win32_OperatingSystem` class.

-1. To display a list of properties for the class, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To display a list of properties for the class, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

    ```powershell
    Get-WmiObject -Class Win32_OperatingSystem | Get-Member